aramirez087/taskparser/README.md

 2. Publish shareable progress reports (PDF/Markdown) to stakeholders.
 3. Support multiple agent files with quick switching/tabs.

+## SEO & Discoverability

+TaskMaster Pulse is optimized for search engines and social media sharing:

+### Implemented
+- **Meta Tags**: Comprehensive title, description, and keywords optimized for AI task management searches
+- **Open Graph**: Rich social media previews for Facebook, LinkedIn, and other platforms
+- **Twitter Cards**: Large image cards for maximum Twitter engagement
+- **Structured Data**: JSON-LD schema for SoftwareApplication with GitHub repository link to prove open-source status
+- **GitHub Integration**: Repository URL in meta tags and structured data for credibility and discoverability
+- **PWA Support**: manifest.json for mobile installation and app store listings
+- **robots.txt & sitemap.xml**: Guides search engine crawlers efficiently

+### Next Steps
+1. **Create OG Images**: Add `og-image.png` (1200x630) and `screenshot.png` to `/public/`
+2. **Submit Sitemap**: Verify with Google Search Console and Bing Webmaster Tools
+3. **Build Backlinks**: Submit to Product Hunt, AlternativeTo, dev.to, and other directories
+4. **Monitor**: Use Google Analytics, Search Console, and Lighthouse for ongoing optimization

+See [SEO_GUIDE.md](./SEO_GUIDE.md) for detailed implementation notes and optimization strategies.

 ## License

 Distributed under the terms of the [LICENSE](./LICENSE) file.